NORTH FROM BARCOMBE MILLS

 For details of fishing on the Sussex Ouse at Sheffield Park please click here.

-An Ouse Angling Preservation Society permit allows access to all of C&DAS’s waters.
-Please see the C&DAS website – click here – for details of the stretches of the Sussex Ouse, plus lakes, that they control, and which are available to our permit holders under this arrangement.
+An Ouse Angling Preservation Society permit allows access to all C&DAS waters.
+Please click here to see the C&DAS website for details of the stretches of the Sussex Ouse, plus lakes, that C&DAS controls, and which are available to our permit holders under this arrangement.